apache/cassandra-website/src/_posts/2021-03-08-cass_changelog_5.markdown

 #### Added

 We are pleased to announce that Paulo Motta has accepted the invitation to become a PMC member!
-This invite comes in recognition of all the contributions to the Apache Cassandra project over many years.
+This invite comes in recognition of all his contributions to the Apache Cassandra project over many years.

 #### Added